NiveditaJadhav/DataScience_projects/README.md

-# DataScience_projects

-Netflix Data Analysis Project
+# Netflix Data Analysis Project

 Overview:
 This project involves analyzing Netflix's dataset to uncover insights into viewing habits, popular genres, and trends over time.
 The goal is to provide data-driven recommendations to improve content strategy, user engagement, and overall platform performance.